 We’re in California.
 I’s 3:00 a.m.
 What do we do?

-My tugboat man and I were able to get a direct flight out first thing in the morning and we arrived at the hospital in time to discuss Angel Boy’s medical condition.
+The Universe was in alignment and we were able to get the last seats on a direct flight out first thing in the morning and we arrived at the hospital in time to discuss Angel Boy’s medical condition.

 Whatever it was, was serious, and needed immediate intervention.

 Or.
 Or I won’t say, but you get the picture.
 OR is NOT good.